rwatson724/SAS-Graphs-Clinical-Trials-Example/Program/Chapter 3/README.md

-Most of the data for Chapter 3 is found in the Data/ADaM folder.
+Data for Chapter 3 is found in the Data/ADaM folder.
 It uses the following data sets:

 		ADLB3SUB, ADLBALBP, ADLBCHEM, ADLBCSTT, ADLBMAX, ADLBSTAT.